vusr/Acitivity_Recognition_in_Beef_Cattle/README.md

 ## YOLO training
 We used YOLOv11 classification model (small version).
 Check the Yolov11_cls notebook for training this model.
 We assume the same dataset structure as above.

+## Segmentation and Activity classification on videos
+Check the notebook Segment_and_predict_activity for applying segmentation followed by activity recognition (using our trained YOLO model) on each detected cow.
+You can check a sample [processed frame](segment_classify_sample_frame.jpg)

 ## Results
 [YOLO results on our test set](yolo_confusion_matrix.png)